Address icon Unit 1, 56a Bensham Grove, Thornton Heath, Surrey, CR7 8DA

 Q1: Can I print cryogenic labels with a standard laser or inkjet printer? +

 A: It’s not recommended.
-Inkjet and laser prints will usually smudge, fade or wash away under cold, moist, or chemical exposure.
-For dependable results, use thermal transfer printing with a resin ribbon—the industry standard for cryogenic applications.
+Inkjet and laser prints will often smudge, fade or wash away under cold, moisture, or chemical exposure.
+For dependable results, use thermal transfer printing with a resin ribbon—the normal approach for cryogenic applications.

 Q2: Do cryogenic labels need to be applied at room temperature? +